Leon Washington: New England Patriots

 On March 14, 2013, Washington signed with the New England Patriots.
 On September 1, 2013, Patriots released Leon Washington during final roster cuts.
 On September 7, the Patriots re-signed Washington.
 On November 23, 2013, he was released.

 Tennessee Titans

 On November 26, 2013, Washington signed with the Tennessee Titans.

 Washington re-signed with the Titans to another one-year deal on March 12, 2014.

-Post-playing career
+Coaching career

 On March 11, 2019, the Lions hired Washington as WCF minority coaching assistantship/offense and special teams coach.

-On February 10, 2021, the Jets hired Washington as special teams assistant coach.
+On February 10, 2021, the New York Jets hired Washington as special teams assistant coach.
+His contract was not renewed following the 2023 season.